webqit/webflo/README.md

 ### Handler Functions and Layout

-Whether building a *server-based*, *browser-based*, or *universal* application, Webflo gives us one consistent way to handle routing and navigation: using *handler functions*!
+Whether building a *server-based*, *browser-based*, or *universal* application, Webflo gives you one consistent way to handle routing and navigation: using *handler functions*!

 ```js
 /**